Assistive equipment

 “The headset lets me hear the TV at the right volume, without affecting everyone else in the room.
 I take my hearing aid out and listen through the earpieces.” — Carol

-How to obtain equipment
+How to obtain assistive equipment

 Visit our online shop